harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 - Input and output variables for Tanzu deployments (CDS-79461)

-  You can now add input and ouput variables to the Tanzu Command step and step template to facilitate Tanzu deployments.
+  You can now add input and output variables to the Tanzu Command step and step template to facilitate Tanzu deployments.

 - Ability to exclude services or environments from deployment freeze window (CDS-79505)

   Now, when configuring a coverage rule for a deployment freeze window, if you choose to include all services or all environments, Harness gives you the option to exclude specific services or environments, respectively.
 This functionality is the same as the options provided for excluding organizations and projects, and it reduces your effort when the entities you want to include outnumber those you want to exclude.

   For more information, go to [Define freeze window coverage and schedule](/docs/continuous-delivery/manage-deployments/deployment-freeze/#define-freeze-window-coverage-and-schedule).

+- JGit library upgrade (CDS-80715, ZD-51149)

+  Eclipse JGit libraries have been upgraded to version 6.6.1.202309021850-r.

+  This item requires Harness Delegate version 23.10.81202.
+For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

 - User interface improvements on the secrets listing page (CDS-80747)